• Skip to main content

 • Cilantro: I'm addicted to cilantro, so of course it found its way over here.
 But simply omit or use fresh mint or basil instead.

-• Rice vinegar: main dressing ingredient, so try not to omit this one.
-You could use other vinegar-y ingredients, but be carefully and use less (rice vinegar is milder in flavor and sweeter than other kinds).
+• Rice vinegar: the main dressing ingredient, so try not to omit this one.
+You could use other vinegar-y ingredients, such as apple cider vinegar, but be careful and use less (rice vinegar is milder in flavor and sweeter than other kinds).
 You could also use some freshly squeezed lime juice (start with less).

 • Maple syrup: any sweetener should work.
 Agave nectar, brown rice syrup or even granulated sugar (just make sure to dissolve well).